 Tucked neatly into the heart of Virginia, about 25 miles from the North Carolina border, Staunton River offers much to families and outdoor enthusiasts.
 The 2,400-acre park offers woodlands, meadows and shoreline along the Dan and Staunton rivers.
 Cabins built in the 1930s by the CCC and a campground offer overnight lodging.
 The equestrian campground offers large campsites and horse stalls.
 Access to Virginia's largest lake, Buggs Island Lake, offers freshwater fishing and boating, along with water skiing and many other aquatic activities.
 The park also has Olympic-sized and wading pools, picnic shelters, three playgrounds, tennis and volleyball courts, several boat launches and more than 17 miles of multi-use trails.
-River Traders, just outside the park entrance, rents canoes, kayaks, jon boats and pontoon boats.
+River Traders, just outside the park entrance, rents canoes and kayaks.

 8 a.m. - 10 p.m.during the summer season and 8 a.m. - 4:30 p.m. the rest of the year.

 Staunton River State Park is 18 miles east of South Boston.
 Take U.S. 360 to Route 344.
 Follow Route 344 for 10 miles to the park, located southeast of Scottsburg, Va.

 Its address is 1170 Staunton Trail, Scottsburg, Va.
 24589-9636.

 Latitude, 36.696066.
 Longitude, -78.685254.

 Northern Virginia, three and a half hours; Richmond, two hours; Tidewater/Norfolk/Virginia Beach, three hours; Roanoke, two hours